 The municipal planning unit should work with the police crime prevention unit to ameliorate conditions that cause unnecessary risk in public and private areas including structures of all types and uses.
 This unit as the staff support agency for the municipal planning commission, can recommend changes to subdivision regulations so that streets are designed from a security standpoint and proper lighting may be installed.
 Street lighting has provided more support of secure feelings than actual impact on incidence of crime but, based on the action plan, this might be a viable option.
-The municipal codes enforcement officer should work in concert with the crime prevention unit in the tailoring of building codes for action by the zoning board that promotes security hardware. and the concept of defensible space.
+The municipal codes enforcement officer should work in concert with the crime prevention unit in the tailoring of building codes for action by the zoning board that promotes security hardware and the concept of defensible space.

 Building codes may include such factors as restrictions on building design to include short hallways, dispersed elevators and six floor maximum height (when applicable).
 In addition, proper locks such as one inch deadbolts should be required along with solid core doors, and window locks.
-The municipal executive should recommend to the zoning permits.
+The municipal executive should recommend to the zoning board enforcement of these regulations with fines and withholding of permits.